Why our colleagues are proud to work for us

-When making Wills for parents of children I always suggest they should consider appointing guardians for the children should they die before the children reach 18.
+When making Wills for parents of children we always suggest they should consider appointing guardians for the children should they die before the children reach 18.

 After getting over the depressing thought, clients understandably tend to focus on the children's emotional wellbeing.
 They will choose guardians who the children already know and like and these will often be friends or family members who have young children of their own.
 It is also important, though, to consider how things would work in practice.